NDrive/datuma/README.md

 for example, to automate tests based on real production data.

 ## Database support
-At this development stage, only __Docker containers are supported__ with the following databases:
+At this development stage, the following databases are supported:
 - Postgres
 - RethinkDB (with python package rethinkdb)

 ## Assumptions
 - You can connect by ssh with the servers described in the configuration file
-- Sudo is passwordless (to run Docker commands)
+- Sudo is passwordless

 # Usage

-Create a `datuma.json` to create restores definitions:
+Create a `datuma.json` to create restores definitions.
+The following example have restores with and without containers:

 ```json
 [